martucs/42_minishell/README.md

 So, how do we store the fds of the previous pipes?

-I didn't want to put a 'previous' pointer in my cmd list, so instead I added two boxes in my cmd nodes:
+I didn't want to put a 'previous' pointer in my cmd list, so instead I added two boxes for each node:

     int  fd_in;
     int  fd_out;

-Every time there is a next command, I save the writing end of the actual pipe in the fd_out of the actual command.
+Every time there is a next command, I save the writing end of the actual pipe in the 'fd_out' of the actual command.
-Then I save the reading end of the actual pipe as the fd_in of the NEXT command.
+Then I save the reading end of the actual pipe as the 'fd_in' of the NEXT command.

 It looks like this: